-Our San Francisco Lemon Law experts have unparalleled experience handling California Lemon Law lawsuits and are well versed in the complications that can arise when pursuing a Lemon Law claim.
+Our San Francisco Lemon Law experts have unparalleled experience handling California Lemon Law lawsuits.
+Our attorneys are well-versed in the complications that can arise when pursuing a Lemon Law claim.
 The San Francisco Lemon Law office of Young & Young APC is committed to providing the best Lemon Law representation in San Francisco and throughout the entire Bay Area.
-Our attorneys take on a personalized approach to secure the maximum recovery possible.
+We take a personalized approach to secure the maximum recovery possible.

-If you have purchased or leased a defective new or used “lemon” vehicle in San Francisco, California, the Lemon Law attorneys at Young & Young APC are here to help.
+If you have purchased or leased a defective “lemon” vehicle in San Francisco, California, the Lemon Law attorneys at Young & Young APC are here to help.
 We encourage you to contact our San Francisco Bay Area Lemon Law office to find out what legal remedies are available to you.

-Our firm provides Lemon Law services to residents throughout the San Francisco Bay Area and surrounding areas, including Alameda County, Contra Costa, Freemont, Marin, Napa, Oakland, San Francisco, San Jose, San Mateo, Santa Clara, Sonoma, Santa Cruz County, Santa Rosa, Silicon Valley, and throughout all of California.
+Our firm provides Lemon Law services to residents throughout the San Francisco Bay Area and surrounding areas, including Alameda County, Contra Costa, Freemont, Marin, Napa, Oakland, San Francisco, San Jose, San Mateo, San Leandro, Santa Clara, Sonoma, Santa Cruz County, Santa Rosa, Silicon Valley, and throughout all of California.

 Our Lemon Law clients pay nothing out of pocket to hire our firm.
 We offer free Lemon Law case evaluations, document review, and attorney consultations.
 Unlike other firms, Young & Young APC does not charge any retainer fees.
-Under the California Lemon Law, auto manufacturers are required to pay attorney’s fees and cost.
+Under the California Lemon Law, auto manufacturers are required to pay the attorney’s fees and cost.
 We aim to make the Lemon Law process as easy and convenient as possible for our clients.

 The California Lemon Law does not require a specific number of repair attempts.
 The California Lemon Law states that a manufacturer’s authorized dealership must be given a “reasonable” number of repair attempts.
 A “reasonable” number is determined on a case-by-case basis according to the severity of the defect.
 Generally, vehicles with safety-related defects will require fewer visits than those with less serious concerns.
-A vehicle may also qualify for a Lemon Law claim if it has been at the repair facility for a cumulative total of over 30 days for repair (not necessarily all at one time).
+A vehicle may also qualify for a Lemon Law claim if it has been at the dealership for a cumulative total of over 30 days for repair (not necessarily all at one time).

 Yes.
 You may still pursue a California Lemon Law claim if your vehicle has more than 18,000 miles of use.
 If your repair visits occurred within the manufacturer’s original warranty period, you may be protected by the California Lemon Law.
 In fact, most successful Lemon Law cases involve vehicle repair attempts that occur after the first 18,000 miles of use.